time-link/timelink-py/CONTRIBUTING.rst

 you need to have the various Python interpreters installed.

-The `tox.ini` file specifies which version of Python will be used for tests. `pyenv` is used to install the different version.
+The `tox.ini` file specifies which version of Python will be used for tests. `pyenv` is used to install the different versions.

 On MacOS you may get a zlib related error while installing Python versions with pyenv.
 Check  https://stackoverflow.com/questions/50036091/pyenv-zlib-error-on-macos